top of page

 Course Fees:

-(Available to the first 20 students (individuals only, not employers) who sign up and pay in full before 30/06/23)
+We are offering a discounted rate for the first 20 students (individuals only, not employers) who sign up and pay before 1st August 2025.

-Please note that we are accepting bookings for the London foundation course up until Monday 4th October.
-If you want to join the course after this date, please contact coursesandevents@groupanalysis-uk.co.uk.
+Please note that we are accepting bookings for the London Foundation course up until Monday, 29th September 2025.
+If you want to join the course after this date, please contact training@groupanalysis-uk.co.uk.

 Resources: